bahodure0226/sep10-freedom-project/README.md

 ## Blog
-Below you will find my blog about how I made my project.
+Below you will find my blogs about what steps I took to make my project, what challenges I faced, and the skills that I have gained throughout the process.

 * [Entry 1](blog/entry01.md)
 * [Entry 2](blog/entry02.md)